Skip to main content

 Governance

-In fiscal 2020, the Group began conducting supplier questionnaires on the status of compliance with the Procurement Guidelines, as well as risk assessment trials and monitoring the status of corrective actions based on the results of the questionnaires.
+In fiscal year ended March 31, 2021, the Group began conducting supplier questionnaires on the status of compliance with the Procurement Guidelines, as well as risk assessment trials and monitoring the status of corrective actions based on the results of the questionnaires.

 The Sustainability Committee (chaired by the Nomura Real Estate Holdings president and Group CEO) regularly reviews the status of the trials and monitors the progress of supplier management throughout the Group.